Vandermode/ELD/README.md

 # ELD

-The implementation of CVPR 2020 (Oral) paper "[A Physics-based Noise Formation Model for Extreme Low-light Raw Denoising](https://openaccess.thecvf.com/content_CVPR_2020/papers/Wei_A_Physics-Based_Noise_Formation_Model_for_Extreme_Low-Light_Raw_Denoising_CVPR_2020_paper.pdf)" and its journal version "[Physics-based Noise Modeling for Extreme Low-light Photography](https://arxiv.org/abs/2108.02158)" (to be appeared in TPAMI)
+The implementation of CVPR 2020 (Oral) paper "[A Physics-based Noise Formation Model for Extreme Low-light Raw Denoising](https://openaccess.thecvf.com/content_CVPR_2020/papers/Wei_A_Physics-Based_Noise_Formation_Model_for_Extreme_Low-Light_Raw_Denoising_CVPR_2020_paper.pdf)" and its journal (TPAMI) version "[Physics-based Noise Modeling for Extreme Low-light Photography](https://arxiv.org/abs/2108.02158)".
-We refer the interested readers to an insightful [Note](https://zhuanlan.zhihu.com/p/356933763) about this work in Zhihu (Chinese).
+Interested readers are also referred to an insightful [Note](https://zhuanlan.zhihu.com/p/356933763) about this work in Zhihu (Chinese).

 ## :sparkles: News
+* 2022/01/08: **Major Update**: Release the training code and other related items (including synthetic datasets, customized rawpy, calibrated camera noise parameters, baseline noise models, calibrated SonyA7S2 camera response function (CRF) and a modern implementation of [EMoR](https://ieeexplore.ieee.org/document/1323796) radiometric calibration method) to accelerate further research!
 * 2022/01/05: Replace the released ELD dataset by my local version of the dataset.
 We thank [@fenghansen](https://github.com/fenghansen) for pointing this out.
 Please refer to [this](https://github.com/Vandermode/ELD/issues/21) issue for more details.
 * 2021/08/05: The comprehensive version of this work was accepted to *IEEE Transactions on Pattern Analysis and Machine Intelligence* (TPAMI)
 * 2020/07/16: Release the ELD dataset and our pretrained models at [GoogleDrive](https://drive.google.com/drive/folders/1CT2Ny9W9ArdSQaHNxC5hGwav9lZHoqJa?usp=sharing) and [Baidudisk](https://pan.baidu.com/s/11ksugpPH5uyDL-Z6S71Q5g ) (0lby)